 Delta 8.
 Delta 9.
 Full Spectrum.
 Broad Spectrum.
 These terms are all over CBD products, and if you’re new to the world of CBD, you may be wondering what they mean.

 Let’s dive into the nitty gritty of CBD terminology!

 Delta 8 vs. Delta 9

-Now, Delta 8 and Delta 9 can be found in both hemp and marijuana.
-In this article, we’ll be discussing hemp-derived components of cannabis, but it’s important to understand the difference between these two plants:
+Now, Delta 8 and Delta 9 are found in both hemp and marijuana.
+In this article, we’ll discuss hemp-derived components of cannabis, but it’s important to understand the difference between these two plants:

 - A cannabis plant with more than 0.3% THC is marijuana, and is illegal in Texas

 - A cannabis plant with 0.3% or less THC is hemp, and is legal in Texas